lora-aprs/LoRa_APRS_iGate/README.md

 * [Link](https://www.amazon.de/gp/product/B078LXL5ZK/)
 * [Link](https://www.amazon.de/gp/product/B07QRG89ZV/).

-This boards cost around 20 Euros, they are very cheap but perfect for an LoRa iGate.
+This boards cost around 20 Euros, they are very cheap and perfect for an LoRa iGate.
 Keep in minde: you need a 433MHz version!

 ## Compiling